 Think about the type of wedding you want, how easy it will be to have everything you need on the day in terms of décor, food, drinks and how much flexibility your chosen wedding venue will provide.

 We’ve put together a list of our best small wedding ideas, plus some top tips to help you make your intimate wedding a huge success.

 Our first low key wedding idea is to really think about your wedding venue as it needs to suit the size of your guest list.
 Too big or too small and you will likely not have the atmosphere of you wanted.

 Luckily you’re spoilt for choice with wedding venues in the UK and you can totally think outside the box.

-The Connaught Hotel and Spa has several wedding rooms of varying sizes so you can choose the room that feels right for you.
-Along with the added benefit of an expert weddings team at your beck and call.
+The Connaught Hotel and Spa Bournemouth has several wedding rooms of varying sizes so you can choose the room that feels right for you.
+Along with the added benefit of an expert wedding team at your beck and call.